What is a Digital Champion? Who can be a Digital Champion?

 - An understanding of relevant policies and procedures, especially Online Safety

 Being a Digital Champion does not involve set hours.
 Each Digital Champion can choose when they would like to start and how much time they would like to commit.

 “The Digital Champion training made me aware that I actually do have more knowledge than I originally thought.”Quote from a Digital Champion at Linstone Housing

 “The bite-sized accessibility courses were particularly helpful – topics such as memory loss, visual Impairments and learners with a physical disability or dexterity issue“Quote from Bruno, an independent Digital Champion

 The One Digital partnership has worked with a range of different digital inclusion projects across the UK.
 These Digital Champion models have been developed to best meet the needs of the wide variety of learners who have been supported.
 The models are flexible, so can be blended or adapted to best fit your organisation.

-Find out more about these Digital Champion models in our Knowledge Hub
+Find out more about how other organisations use Digital Champion models, or look through our Knowledge Hub.